 Between tattooing each animal, sanitize the pliers and all tattoo pieces with alcohol.
 This will help minimize potential infection.

 Step 6.
 Final results

 The ink will dry and flake out of the animal’s ear after several weeks, leaving behind a permanent identification mark.
 When additional identification markings or veterinary work needs to be done, remember to avoid the current tattoo so it will not be distorted.

-By Dean Jousan, PhD, Associate Extension Professor, Animal and Dairy Science, and Melanie Sojourner, former Extension Associate, Adams County.
+By Dean Jousan, PhD, Associate Extension Professor, Animal and Dairy Sciences, and Melanie Sojourner, former Extension Associate, Adams County.

 The Mississippi State University Extension Service is working to ensure all web content is accessible to all users.
 If you need assistance accessing any of our content, please email the webteam or call 662-325-2262.